Mathématique: The Set of All You Don't Know

 Volker feels a terrible chill.

-It comes straight from the marrow of his bones and ripples outward, cooling his blood, freezing his muscles, raising the little hairs on the back of his neck.
+It comes from the marrow of his bones and ripples outward, cooling his blood, freezing his muscles, raising the little hairs on the back of his neck.
 His body already knows what Telford’s going to say.
-Something, deep in his mind, must know.
 But he can’t let it up.
 He can’t, yet, let it into his awareness.

 “Tell me,” he says.

 “If you and I, as independent agents, were to dial the address?
 If we beat either side to the destination?
-We could leave all of this behind.
-We’d be temporarily out of their reach, and if either side managed to follow us—well, we’d have the advantage.”
+We could leave all this behind.
+We’d be out of their reach.”

 There’s a long pause.

-“We just—” Telford says, not looking at him, cutting a dark outline against a backdrop of stars and space debris.
-“We just need one more person.”
+“We just—” Telford cuts a dark outline against a backdrop of stars and space debris.
+“We need one more person.”

 Volker shivers.
 He waits for his mind to hear what his bones already know.